Guide written by:

 Oil filled radiators: warranties, maintenance and prices

 Oil filled radiators are sturdy devices.
-That is why most radiator warranties cover a long period of time.
-A long warranty period serves as a guarantee of a reliable product.
-Of course, no technology is immune to failure.
-You just have to watch out for any changes to your system.
+That is why most radiators come with a fairly long warranty as standard.
+A long warranty period serves as a guarantee of a reliable product but technology is immune to failure.
+It's important to watch out for any changes to your system and to act accordingly.

-Oil filled radiators require next to no upkeep as the heat transfer oil is concealed within a sealed reservoir.
-However, if you notice any signs of leakage you must turn off the radiators and contact the manufacturer so as not to take any risks (e.g. a rise in pressure).
+Oil filled radiators require next to no upkeep as the heat transfer oil is concealed within a sealed system.
+However, if you notice any signs of leakage you must turn off the radiator immediately and contact your manufacturer so as not to take any risks (for example, a rise in pressure).
 That being said, this is an extremely rare occurrence.

-Once a month, you will have to dust your radiator in order to ensure you're device is working efficiently (dust may lead to energy loss and unpleasant odours).
+Once a month, you should dust your radiator in order keep your radiator running efficiently as dust may lead to energy loss and unpleasant odours.

 Oil filled radiators are very reasonably priced and feature among the most inexpensive heating devices on the market with prices starting from just £25.
-As these radiators are cost-effective, you can look for a model with specific features to suit your needs.
-Setting out your own requirements in advance will help you make the right choice.
+These radiators are very cost-effective meaning you can look for a model with specific features to suit your needs.
+Setting out your own requirements before investing will help you make the right choice.